Constantine wrote Matthew 28:19 into your Bible, Part 2

 “You go and teach them to carry out all the things that I have commanded you forever.”

 Should we correct the text of Matthew 28:19?
-We could not find a more serious divinely appointed symbolism in the entire Bible.
-The symbolic value of baptism in Matthew 28:19 is of no less importance than the Ark of the Covenant was in ancient Israel.
-Uzzah died when he touched it, and few would conclude that his motives were anything but commendable!
+We couldn’t find a more serious and important symbolism in the Bible.
+The symbolic value of immersion in Matthew 28:19 is of no less importance than the Ark of the Covenant was in ancient Israel.
+Uzziah died when he touched it, and few would conclude that his motives were anything but commendable!

-Every symbolic action required by God is associated with actual cause and effect.
+Every symbolic action required by Yehovah is associated with actual cause and effect.
 Consider the following cause and effect examples.
-When Joshua pointed his spear there was victory (Joshua 8:18) Only three victories were given to Joash when he struck the ground only three times (2 Kings 13:19-25) The Passover Lamb had to be without blemish (even as was Yeshua), if a household was to be protected from death (Exodus 12:5).
-None of God’s rituals are without true meaning and consequences.
-When God speaks, it is done!
+When Joshua pointed his spear there was victory (Joshua 8:18) Only three victories were given to Joash when he struck the ground only three times (2ki13:19-25).
+The Passover Lamb had to be without blemish, just as Yeshua was, if a household was to be protected from death (Exodus 12:5).
+None of Yehovah’s rituals are without true meaning and consequences.
+When Yehovah speaks, it is done!
 Yeshua called Lazarus, and Lazarus arose!
-In matters of ritual, such as Baptism and the Passover, we are dealing with God’s rituals, not man’s.
+In matters of ritual, such as immersion and the Passover, we are dealing with Yehovah’s rituals, not man’s.

-In the matter of establishing the original text of Matthew 28:19, it is indeed important to determine what is genuine and what is spurious, in order to properly obey God’s command.
+In the matter of establishing the original text of Matthew 28:19, it is certainly important to determine what is genuine and what is spurious in order to properly obey Yehovah’s command.
 After all, that is the essence of the introductory text from Deuteronomy:

-When we are obedient to the true command of God, we can expect an eternal effect.
+When we are obedient to the Commandments of Yehovah we can expect an eternal effect.

-The Saints [off site] were taught to anoint the sick “with oil in the name of the Lord.”
-(James 5:14) The result would be “that you may be healed”.
-When two or three gather together “in His name”, the result is that He is there in the midst of them.
+The 'chosen ones' (saints) were taught to anoint the sick “with oil in the name of our Master.”
+(James 5:14) The result would be “so that you can be healed”.
+When two or three gather together “in His name”, the result is that He is there with them.
 As our evidence reveals, Yeshua commanded us to go and make Disciples “in His name”.
 As a result, He would be with them “always, even to the end of the age.”
 Anything we do “in His name” directly involves Him.
-It is no wonder that Paul so clearly charged the Nazarenes (“Christians”) in Colossi:
+It is no wonder that Paul so clearly charged the Nazarenes or Christians in Colossi to “do everything in the name of our Master Yeshua the Messiah”.

 The Light is Dawning